Member Home Contact Us Articles Quizzes Reviews Free Resources The Upswing Pros All Poker Training FAQ Logout

 Middle Position opens to 2.2BB, Hero 3-bets to 6.2BB

-Good 3-bets in this spot include hands like K9, KJ and A7.
-These have great blockers (making it less likely that your opponent has a hand that can continue), and flatting them might be a bit on the loose side.
+Good 3-bets in this spot include hands like , [Js] and .
+These hands have great blockers (making it less likely that your opponent has a hand that can continue), and calling with them every time is a bit too loose.

 Tip 4: Deep Stacks?
 3-Bet Like It’s a Cash Game